gopoo23/slider/README.md

 Image Slider is a web page created with the help of HTML, CSS.

 ## Purpose
-I made this Image Slider web application to improve my skills more in HTML, CSS.
+I made this Image Slider web page to improve my skills more in HTML, CSS.
 And to help the beginners in programming to gain more knowledge and understanding on CSS.

 <h3 align =>Contacts</h3>